serapath/dom-console/README.md

 console.log(document.createElement('div'))
 console.log(NaN)

-// @TODO: this one works not on requirebin.com
+// This one should not be used on requirebin.com
-// => if somebody figures out why - please let me know :-)
+// => the stack trace is very long, so it'll take some time

 // console.log(new Error('Ups!
 Something wrong...'))

 ```